ozzyonfire/shopify-next-app/README.md

 ### OAuth

+### Token exchange

+The app template uses token exchange by default.
+The user gets the ID Token from the initial page load and sends it to the server where it is stored.
+This happens using a server action.

+Also, all server actions should have the session token sent along with them, the server can then verify and exchange the token if needed.

+### OAuth (old way - to be deprecated)

 OAuth is handled using the `/api/auth` and `/api/auth/callback` routes.
 The app is setup to use both online and offline tokens, by default.

 _Note that in order to use the `/api/graphql` route out of the box, you need to use **online** tokens._